-- Revenue recognition and in particular the revenue cutoff over the year-end, and was satisfied that IFRS 15 was correctly applied. - Capitalised development costs and was satisfied that IAS 38 was correctly applied.
+- Revenue recognition and in particular the revenue cut-off over the year-end, and was satisfied that IFRS 15 'Revenues from contracts with customers' was correctly applied. - Capitalised development costs and was satisfied that IAS 38 was correctly applied.

 Audit Committee effectiveness